bitsofcotton/p2/README.md

 This is because we can collect multiple of linear invariants in their dimension because if there exists (x, f(x)) pair, for each f(x) == const. value collection, with lagrange multiplier, (x) has linear invariant (can be 0 vector).
 So recursive on this, there's multiple of (x in R^8) invariants at all because two operand (x in R, y in R) has the dimension.

-The case varlen == 2 is valid in the case all of status variable is in the each data condition.
+The case varlen == 3 is valid in the case all of status variable is in the each data condition.
-The case varlen == 8 is valid in the case all of status difference is in the each data condition.
+The case varlen == 10 is valid in the case all of status difference is in the each data condition.
-The case otherwise, we should choose valren \> 8 condition.
-This is the case clipped status datas on the data series and we can't get max rank on them in varlen == 8.
+The case otherwise, we should choose valren \> 10 condition.
+This is the case clipped status datas on the data series and we can't get max rank on them in varlen == 10.

 N.B. in ideal, x+ := Ax\*(x_1...x_n)^m form, so with eigen decomposition, P^-1 x+ == A' P^-1 x \* (x_1...x_n)^m. if we average \<P 1, x\> form, it's very stable and it has only one form to calculate next one.
 If we average \<1, x\> form input/output, the form is A' p^-1_k depend vector we have, but it is also a little stable.
 So predict such with catgp can result continuous ones.

+N.B. we need 3 variable on predictor because we get invariant on the data stream.
+This is because Lanczos transform leads us some average can have 3-term operator.
+We cannot use eigen decomposition itself because former one and latter one has a different vector.

 # Tips on continuous:
 We suppose all of {p0, p1, p2}: some middle point, left part and right part is the SAME structure (continuous).
 If there isn't all ranges on them, the structure is: \[rand, f(rand), rand, g(rand), ...\], f != g.
 But rand itself has the structure if they are PRNG, so it's with new f, g, h: \[(1,) f(1), ..., f(f(...f(1)...)), g(last), g(last), ..., h(1), ..., \].
 So this is categorizable by catg AFTER all data is received.